StenderKlaus/Semi-II/README-EN.md

 In order to run this project locally, simply fork and clone the repository or download as zip and unzip on your machine.

-- Open the project in your prefered code editor.
+- Open the project in your preferred code editor.
 - Go to terminal -> New terminal (If you are using VS code)
 - Split your terminal into two (run the Frontend on one terminal and the Backend on the other terminal)